CodyPerakslis/shared-docs/csci8980-scribe-oct23.md

 Concurrent writes and database action challenges

-Every request invokes a lambda, and each container is initialized with a copy of a local db to take updates from that db, those dbs are eventally merged
+Every request invokes a lambda, and each container is initialized with a copy of a local db to take updates from that db, those dbs are eventually merged

-Anti-entropy session takes info from local dbs, and CRDTs to eventually converge
+Anti-entropy session takes info from local DBs, and CRDTs to eventually converge

 Heavy use of lambda: major challenge it many communications (communication between containers).
 Use an indirect method (AMQP) shared topic for containers.